syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Exporting-PDF.md

 {% endhighlight %}
 {% endtabs %}

+N> You can follow a similar step for exporting PDF into images in all the other image formats.

-## Export a specific range of PDF pages into images
+## Exporting a specific range of pages

 You can export a specific range of PDF pages into images by passing the start and end page indexes as parameters of the [ExportAsImage](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PdfViewerControl~ExportAsImage(Int32,Int32).html) method.
 Refer to the following code to export the pages of PDF into JPEG images.